 Is your CFO up-to-speed on all business operations?

 In the past, the functions of CFO and COO were kept separate.
 Today, although this varies by industry, the COO role is increasingly becoming part of the CFO’s remit.

 CFOs are expected to take on much more operational responsibility.
 This makes perfect sense.
 After all, from where the CFO sits, they have a view of the entire business.
 And what makes it work.
 Having operational experience ensures your CFO has enough understanding of the inner workings of the business to make decisions about appropriate resource allocation.

 CFO as tech and data champion?
 Yes.

-Unlocking the value in data analytics and harnessing innovations in digitisation, artificial intelligence and automation to drive efficiencies and reduce cost, is business-critical today.
+Unlocking the value in data analytics and harnessing innovations in digitization, artificial intelligence and automation to drive efficiencies and reduce cost, is business-critical today.

-Increasingly, not only are CFOs custodians of an organisation’s financial data, they are the custodians of a broader set of data related to business operations, technology and digital transformation.
+Increasingly, not only are CFOs custodians of an organization’s financial data, they are the custodians of a broader set of data related to business operations, technology, and digital transformation.

-Can your CFO bring together data and insights from across the organisation to help drive change and create real value?
+Can your CFO bring together data and insights from across the organization to help drive change and create real value?